 With that in mind, you’ll want to look for weed eaters that come with a protective guard to prevent high-speed debris.

 You should also look for an option that automatically stops if it becomes too entangled in the weeds as otherwise, it could damage your equipment and potentially cause an injury.

 Weed Eater Frequently Asked Questions

-By now, we like to think we’ve given you all the information you could need to make an informed decision about the best weed eater for you, but if you still have questions, you may find the answers you’re looking for below.
+By now, we like to think we’ve given you all the information you could need to make an informed decision about the best weed eater for you, but if you still have questions, you should find the answers you’re looking for below.

 What’s the difference between a weed eater and a weed whacker?

-Truthfully, there isn’t one.
+Truthfully, there isn’t between the two trimmers.

 In a common case of genericization, the term ‘Weed Eater’ actually began as a brand name that was given to the original string trimmer invented by George Ballas in the 1970s.

 Over time, the name came to be synonymous with all string trimmers in much the same way that Google has become synonymous with an Internet search or that Velcro has become the default name used by all of use to refer to hook-and-loop tape.